 Download the FREE Kepa Bush Reserve guide and map here

 Waiatarua Reserve has something for everyone.
-The reserve is a large wetland (see the pukeko and other water birds) with paths suitable for walking, jogging, wheelchairs and cycling.
+The reserve is a large wetland (see the pukeko and other water birds) with paths suitable for walking, jogging, wheelchairs (not electric wheelchairs) and cycling (paths not suitable for small wheels like scooters).

 In some places, you could imagine that you are a long way from civilization, because all you can hear are the birds and all you can see are trees.